MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/seller-success.md

 ### Privacy note

 The data that you see in the seller success email is your own data and only you have access to it.
 Your manager, your admin, and your teammates cannot see it.
 As is stated at the top of the email, this data is for your eyes only.
-For more information, see the latter questions in [Seller insights Q & A](../overview/seller-insights.md#seller-insights-q-&-a).
+For more information, see [Seller insights Q & A](../overview/seller-insights.md#seller-insights-q--a).
 <br>
 <br>